rajucherukuriono/SFDXCompleteGuide/README.md

 ## How Do You Plan to Deploy Your Changes?

-Try this for your app
+Try this for your app for your future requirements

 - [Salesforce Extensions Documentation](https://developer.salesforce.com/tools/vscode/)
 - [Salesforce CLI Setup Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm)